 If a centre believes its results for GCSE, AS or A Level examinations are incorrect an appeal/enquiry can be made to the relevant Awarding Organisation (AO).
 Following the completion of an appeal process with an AO, if a centre is unhappy with the result of an appeal it can ask CCEA Regulation to review the case through the EPRS.
 In our review, we will investigate whether or not the AO has adhered to our General Conditions and its own procedures.
 If we find that either has not been followed, we will explore whether or not the centre’s result is appropriate.

 This service is only available to centres and private candidates (such as home-schooled students).
 Applicants must have first completed the AO’s appeals process.
-An application to CCEA Regulation must be made within 21 days of receiving your draft report from the AO.
+An application to CCEA Regulation must be made within 25 working days of receiving your draft report from the AO.

 Applications should be made formally in writing to the Head of Regulation at CCEA at the address listed below.

 We will respond to applications in 10 working days.
 If we decide to hold a hearing, we will let you know the appeal hearing date and how to prepare for it.
 If we don’t think there should be a hearing we will tell you why and let you respond before we make a final decision.

 For more information about EPRS please contact us.

 FAO Head of Regulation